linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 ## Setting Up the Monitoring Clients
-Please follow the following steps to export metrics to prometheus
+Let us follow the following steps to export metrics to Prometheus
 ### 1. Exporting the metrics to Prometheus
 #### Export metrics using cAdvisor
 If you are running your containers in a virtual machine and want to expose metrics related to these containers to Prometheus, [cAdvisor](https://github.com/google/cadvisor) can be a handy tool.
 You can run a Docker container of cAdvisor using the following command: